hamvocke/hamvocke.github.io/_drafts/testing_java.md

 Indeed, Cohn's pyramid can be misleading.
 His UI test layer, for example, suggests that UI tests have to be high-level tests.
 Considering the rise of single page application frameworks like _React_, _Angular_, _ember.js_, _vue.js_ and others it becomes obvious that testing your user interface can also be done on a unit level.

-Your key takeaway should be to implement layers of different size with different levels of integration in your test suite.
+Your best bet is to remember two things from Cohn's original test pyramid:

+  1. Write tests with different granularity
+  2. The more high-level you get the fewer tests you should have on that level

 Stick to the pyramid shape to come up with a healthy, fast and maintainable test suite: Write _lots_ of small and fast _unit tests_.
-Write _some_ more coarse-grained tests that test that your service's business logic as a whole works well.
-Finally write _very few_ high level tests that test your application from end to end, e.g. by automatically navigating your application's UI, entering data, clicking here and there and checking that the outcome in your UI is as expected.
+Write _some_ more coarse-grained tests and _very few_ high level tests that test your application from end to end.

 Watch out that you don't end up with a [test ice-cream cone](https://watirmelon.blog/2012/01/31/introducing-the-software-testing-ice-cream-cone/) that will be a nightmare to maintain and takes way too long to run.

-## Avoid Test Duplication
-When you write automated tests for your application be aware where you put them within your test pyramid.
-As a rule of thumb keep in mind that stuff you test on lower levels doesn’t need to be tested on higher levels of the pyramid again.
-If you can check all sorts of edge-cases and invalid input combinations on unit level do so.
-There’s no need to check all these cases again on your service or UI level (though you technically can, of course).
-Do yourself a favor and avoid duplicating your tests throughout the pyramid and try to put your tests as low as possible within the testing pyramid to come up with a fast, maintainable and reliable test suite.

 ## Types of Tests